If The ACA Falls, Protecting Preexisting Conditions Could Be Harder Than It Sounds

 Even without the threat of a fine for not having insurance, though, "the carrot of the subsidies is still in place and has been very effective at keeping premiums stable," Levitt says.

-As President Trump pointed out during Thursday's debate, "premiums are down, everything's down."
+As Trump pointed out during Thursday's debate, "premiums are down, everything's down."
 Enough healthy people are buying plans in the private market to keep premiums from skyrocketing, although critics still argue that high plan costs price people out of the market.

 The challenges of alternate solutions

-So without the ACA, how would President Trump and his allies prefer to approach the problem?
+So without the ACA, how would Trump and his allies prefer to approach the problem?

 "We don't know where the president is on this," says Douglas Holtz-Eakin, president of the American Action Forum, a conservative think tank.
 Trump did sign an executive order related to preexisting conditions in September, but all it did, Holtz-Eakin says, "was to say very firmly that the [health] secretary is going to have to figure this out."

 There are other ways to incentivize healthy people to pay for health insurance.
-For Republicans, "the leading alternative approach has been continuous coverage provisions," Holtz-Aiken says.
+For Republicans, "the leading alternative approach has been continuous coverage provisions," Holtz-Eakin says.
 This idea has been part of Republican ACA replacement bills before — people could be charged a fee and potentially be locked out of the market if they have a break in coverage, thus presumably motivating the young and healthy to stay consistently insured.

-Holtz-Aiken says the promise of this model is that "an insurer has a stake in more than one year of your life — so there are now incentives to cover prevention more than there would be otherwise."
-Critics have argued that could actually disincentivize healthy people who don't have coverage from joining the market, and hurt low-income people who already have trouble finding and maintaining health insurance.
+Holtz-Eakin says the promise of this model is that "an insurer has a stake in more than one year of your life — so there are now incentives to cover prevention more than there would be otherwise."
+Critics have argued that could actually disincentivize healthy people who don't have coverage from joining the market and hurt low-income people who already have trouble finding and maintaining health insurance.

 Another Republican idea is to go back to "high risk pools," which were common before the ACA.
 This divides the market into healthy people and sick people.
 That way, healthy people can pay lower premiums, but the pool for sick people gets expensive fast.
 Monthly premiums — even if they're very high — from the limited pool of sick people would not pay for all their care, meaning the government and insurance companies would have to step in to cover costs.

-Of course, on the other side of the political spectrum, there's the idea of Medicare-for-all, where everyone is covered in a government-funded plan.
+Of course, on the other side of the political spectrum, there's the idea of "Medicare for All," where everyone is covered in a government-funded plan.
 That would ensure people with preexisting conditions can be covered, says Levitt, but that's an idea the Trump administration would never go for.

 What could happen?

-If the Affordable Care Act is fully struck down by the Supreme Court without a replacement, "the preexisting condition protections go away," Corlette says, along with the insurance marketplaces, Medicaid expansion, premium subsidies, and more.
+If the Affordable Care Act is fully struck down by the Supreme Court without a replacement, "the preexisting condition protections go away," Corlette says, along with the insurance marketplaces, Medicaid expansion, premium subsidies and more.
 As a result, a recent Urban Institute analysis projected that 21.1 million could lose health coverage, a nearly 70% increase in the number of uninsured.

 Another concern: COVID-19 might be considered a preexisting condition by insurance companies.
 That could mean millions more people affected by changes to these rules because of the pandemic.